nearform/fast-jwt/README.md

 - `json`: Always parse the payload as JSON even if the `typ` claim of the header is not `JWT`.
 Default is `true`.
 - `encoding`: The token encoding.
 Default is `utf-8`.
 - `cache`: A positive number specifying the size of the verified tokens cache (using LRU strategy).
 Setting to `true` is equivalent to provide the size `1000`.
 When enabled, as you can see in the benchmarks section below, performances dramatically improve.
 By default the cache is disabled.
+- `cacheTTL`: The maximum time to live of a cache entry (in milliseconds).
+If the token has a earlier expiration or the verifier has a shorter `maxAge`, the earlier takes precedence.
+The default is `600000`, which is 10 minutes.
 - `allowedJti`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the id claim (`jti`).
 By default, all values are accepted.
 - `allowedAud`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the audience claim (`aud`).
 By default, all values are accepted.
 - `allowedIss`: A string, a regular expression, an array of strings or an array of regular expressions containing allowed values for the issuer claim (`iss`).
 By default, all values are accepted.